Department of Electrical and Computer Engineering

 EE 4443.
 Discrete-Time and Computer-Controlled Systems.
 (3-0) 3 Credit Hours.

-Prerequisites: EE 3413 and completion of or concurrent enrollment in EE 3523.
-Sampled-data techniques applied to the analysis and design of digital control systems; stability criteria; compensation; and other topics.
+Prerequisite: EE 3413 and completion of or concurrent enrollment in EE 3523.
+Sampled-data techniques applied to the analysis and design of digital control systems, stability criteria, compensation, and other topics.
 Generally offered: Fall.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 4463.
 Introduction to Machine Learning.
 (3-0) 3 Credit Hours.

 Prerequisite: EE 3533.
 Introduction to concepts of inference and learning.
-Introduction to concepts of regression and classification: linear and nonlinear regression; linear discriminant analysis, logistic regression and support vector machines.
+Introduction to concepts of regression and classification: linear and nonlinear regression; linear discriminant analysis, logistic regression, and support vector machines.
 Introduction to dimensionality reduction and clustering.
 Introduction to artificial neural networks.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 4513.
 Introduction to VLSI Design.
 (2-3) 3 Credit Hours.

-Prerequisites: EE 3323 and EE 3463.
+Prerequisite: EE 3323 and EE 3563.
 Design of integrated digital systems; logic simulation, standard cell libraries, circuit simulation, and other computer-aided design tools; and integrated circuit processing and device modeling.
 Generally offered: Fall.
-Differential Tuition: $165.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 EE 4523.
 Introduction to Nanoelectronics.
 (2-3) 3 Credit Hours.